proxmox/proxmox-backup/docs/administration-guide.rst

 :term:`DataStore`
 ~~~~~~~~~~~~~~~~~

-A datastore is a place where backups are stored.
-The current implementation
+A datastore refers to a location at which backups are stored.
+The current
-uses a directory inside a standard unix file system (``ext4``, ``xfs``
+implementation uses a directory inside a standard unix file system (``ext4``,
-or ``zfs``) to store the backup data.
+``xfs`` or ``zfs``) to store the backup data.

 Datastores are identified by a simple *ID*.
-You can configure it
+You can configure this
-when setting up the backup server.
+when setting up the datastore.
+The configuration information for datastores
+is stored in the file ``/etc/proxmox-backup/datastore.cfg``.

 .. note:: The `File Layout`_ requires the file system to support at least *65538*
    subdirectories per directory.
 That number comes from the 2\ :sup:`16`